What is a dog’s normal resting heart rate? What should a dog’s body temperature be? Is your dog breathing too fast?

-Puppies can have resting pulse rates of 160 to 200 beats per minutes when they are born, which can go as high as 220 beats per minute at two weeks of age.
+Puppies can have resting pulse rates of 160 to 200 beats per minute when they are born, which can go as high as 220 beats per minute at two weeks of age.
 Up to 180 beats per minute may be normal until a year of age.

 You should take the measurement multiple times, as it can vary a bit.
 You should also do this when your dog is healthy and at rest to establish a normal baseline so you can tell if something is wrong.

 Normal Body Temperature For Dogs

-The usual temperature of a healthy, normal dog is 100 to 102.5 degrees Fahrenheit, which averages out to about 101.3 degrees Fahrenheit.
+The usual temperature of a healthy, normal, adult dog is 100 to 102.5 degrees Fahrenheit, which averages out to about 101.3 degrees Fahrenheit.

 Rectal thermometers should be used with medical lubricant to avoid injury or discomfort.
 A traditional glass thermometer should be inserted one to two inches into the rectum for two minutes for an accurate reading.

 Normal Respiration Rate For Dogs

 On average, a dog will take 24 breaths per minute, but it can be as low as 10 breaths per minute or as high as 35 breaths per minute and still be considered normal.

 You should see a veterinarian if you notice a change in your dog’s resting breathing rate.
-If your dog is panting, breathing very quickly, and has glassy eyes, it can be a sign of overheating, and you should get to the veterinarian immediately.
+If your dog is panting, breathing very quickly, and has glassy eyes, it can be a sign of overheating, and you should get to the vet immediately.